Wrap Your Arms Around Me: Composition and production

 "Mike Chapman and I both chose the same songs from that huge selection, we were on the same page from the start ...
 I especially wanted a record with cheerful, varied music, alternated with a more solid or romantic number.
 I enjoyed the freedom you enjoy as a soloist."

 Eventually, the selection was narrowed down to about twenty songs, only twelve were selected.
 The completed compositions were created by Chapman, Russ Ballard, and Agnetha Fältskog, along with contributions from emerging composers who had yet to gain recognition.
 Chapman commented in an Anders Hanser film, "I knew I've been seeing her perform for many years as a member of that group.
 I knew she was a very capable singer, a vary capable performer.
 I had no problems at all and understanding her capabilities, knowing what she was going to be able to do.
 I knew she was a great singer.
 And I also knew that our personalities would get along just fine.
 And I think I've been proved to be right."

-Following the group's presumed demise, Fältskog began working on recording on January 1983, working with longtime ABBA mixing engineer Michael B. Tretow, and concluded in March.
+Following the group's presumed demise, Fältskog began working on recording in January 1983, working with longtime ABBA mixing engineer Michael B. Tretow, and concluded in March.
 She aimed to create her first english studio album with a distinct sound away from ABBA while recognising that her voice would remain a defining characteristic.
 Fältskog was particularly impressed by the band Smokie, selecting them as background vocalists for one of her singles.
 In addition to collaborating with Smokie, she primarily worked with Swedish musicians, many of whom were touring members who performed with ABBA throughout the group's career.
 Reflecting on her creative process, Fältskog explained, "Frida deviated from that.
 She used foreign musicians, but I didn't want that."
 She expressed a strong preference for collaborating with familiar individuals, stating, "I preferred to work with people I know.
 That makes me feel more comfortable.
 And Mike Chapman thought it was fine, so why not?
 He thought they were good enough.
 The album was recorded in our own Polar Studios in Stockholm.
 I also found that much more pleasant.
 I like a familiar environment."
 Additionally, strings were also provided by the Swedish Radio Symphony Orchestra.
 During recording, Fältskog listened to artists such as Michael Jackson, Hall & Oates and Donna Summer.